 Many homemade liver cleanse concoctions involve fruit juice (organic apple juice, lemon juice, grapefruit juice), along with epsom salt and extra virgin olive oil.
 Some go so far as to suggest a coffee enema, but which one if any of these ingredients actually benefits your liver, and how?
 Let's first dispel some misconceptions, and then read on for a list of foods and beverages that are proven to benefit your liver.

 Is There Anything Useful in Liver Supplements?

 Your liver is unique among your organs because it has the ability to heal and regenerate itself that other vital organs like the heart, lungs, and kidneys simply do not have.
-While you need to consume certain substances such as essential amino acids and antioxidant vitamins to support even your most basic functions, most of those nutrients can be found naturally in whole foods.
+While you need to consume certain substances such as antioxidant vitamins to support even your most basic functions, most of those nutrients can be found naturally in whole foods.

 Many supplements on the market are sold without clinical testing or FDA approval, but there are certain ingredients that have been proven scientifically to help the liver do its job.

 - Essential amino acids: Hypertriglyceridemia is a condition characterized by high blood levels of triglycerides, which are associated with atherosclerosis and a greater risk of heart disease and fatty liver disease.
 Research shows that a normal weight-maintaining diet supplemented with essential amino acids can lower triglyceride levels in the blood and liver, as well as total cholesterol and VLDL cholesterol levels in the blood.
 Find the best amino acid supplements for the liver here.